 New salespeople often believe if they had all the brands in retailing they could make every sale.

 Before making a large purchase, shoppers typically visit several stores.
 Competitive stores naturally show products the other stores don’t have.
 When a shopper tells us he’s considering a competitive product, it’s usually because a competitive store has shown it to him.
 If we had that product, the competitor would be showing—and customers would be requesting—another product we don’t have.

 If all stores carried all products, all sales would be price wars—no retailer would be profitable and no manufacturer would have focused representation.

 Better to choose lines carefully, stock them adequately, learn them thoroughly, and show them well.
 Then may the best store win—profitably.

 How many we can sell is of little interest if they don’t sell at a profit (a net profit, not just a gross profit).

-When gross margins are too small or the expenses of the sale too high, selling more isn’t a bonus but a burden.
+When gross margins are too small or the expenses of the sale too high, selling more of brands in retailing isn’t a bonus but a burden.
 If too many dealers are selling the same products in a market, none of them will make a reasonable return on efforts and investment.